Updated April 2025

 Voigtlander Ultron 28mm f/2 (pre-ASPH)

 I’ve never used this lens.
-Although it offers an f/2 aperture and a very reasonable price, by all accounts it has significantly compromised image quality.
-In particular, it’s known to have very blurry corners at f/2.
+Although it offers an f/2 aperture and a very reasonable price, by all accounts it has significantly compromised image quality including very blurry edges at f/2.

 Additional reading